ATaCR

 _images/Figure_4.png

 Figure 4: The orientation of maximum coherence between the vertical and the two horizontal components for M08A during March 2012.
 (Left) Coherence as a function of angle from the H1 component.
 (Right) Phase as a function of the angle.
-In this example, the coherence is low indicating the absence of dominant, uni-directional tilt noise.
+(Bottom) Tilt direction measured from the H1 component as a function of time.
+In this example, the coherence is low indicating low tilt noise.

 _images/Figure_6.png